Many couples ask What Is A Reasonable Price for Wedding Photography?

 Budget and Costs always come up when planning a Wedding.

 This can be a hot button item for both couples and Wedding Photographers alike.
 In my area alone, it could literally be $0 — $15,000.
 There are many Bridal Publications and Blogs who will opine on what is “reasonable” or “average.”
 However, many factors come into play when photographers price themselves and when couples choose their photographer.
-It is not a simple matter of what you “should” be paying as what is right for YOU.
+It is not a simple matter of what you “should” be paying.
+The real answer is what is right for YOU.
 Below are just a few of the considerations that come into play.

 Everyone has a budget.
 Some budgets are just larger than others.
 There is a crazy little rule out there in Wedding Planning Land that says you should allocate 10% of your overall budget to Wedding Photography.
 Frankly, this is an over generalization.
 Honestly, I think it is also a tad bit silly.
 I would argue that the most important line item in your Wedding Budget is the Photos because the photos are the only thing you will be left with at the end of the event.
 I recognize that many people do not feel this way.
-But if you truly care about having lasting memories, maybe that amount should be adjusted upward a bit.
+But if you truly care about having beautiful lasting memories, maybe that amount should be adjusted upward a bit.
 Think about it in terms of what you want to be looking at 10 or 20 years from now.
 Try to focus on the VALUE of what you want in the long run, not just the immediate sticker price.
 True Story: One of my best friends got married right out of High School.
 To save money, they had their neighbor photograph their wedding.
 She hates her pictures.

 The other consideration is value.
 Value is not as tangible as price.
 Value is often the emotional component.
 How much do you value photography?
 Or, how much do you value your memories because photography is a way to vividly remember an event.
 I have generally found that when a person values something highly, they figure out a way to pay for it.